Bathurst Inlet, Nunavut: History

 The first Europeans known to have visited the area was during the first expedition of John Franklin in 1821.
+There was little outside contact until on 27 August 1925, when the Hudson's Bay Company (HBC) set up an outpost on Banks Peninsula, to the north of the present location.
+In 1930, the post was relocated to its present location at the mouth of the Burnside River.
+The post, consisting of a store, staff house, fur warehouse, and workshop, would trade for the fur of arctic fox, wolf, and wolverine, as well as occasional bear, ermine, and seal skins.
+Caribou skins were usually sent to other trading posts on the Boothia Peninsula area where caribou were scarce, to be used by local Inuit for clothing.
+In 1934, a small Catholic Church was built, and a community grew up around the post, growing to more than 100 people by the late 1930s.
+Trade continued through the 1940s and 1950s, but the Bathurst Inlet Post rarely made a profit.

-There was little outside contact until 1936 when both the Catholic Church and the Hudson's Bay Company (HBC) arrived.
-Although, the Hudson's Bay Company abandoned the site in 1964 (for Umingmaktok) the Inuit decided to remain in the area and continue the traditional lifestyle.
+In 1964, the Hudson's Bay Company abandoned the site and moved to Umingmaktok, while the Inuit decided to remain in the area and continued the traditional lifestyle.

 During the early 1960s, the area was visited by Glen Warner, a sergeant with the Royal Canadian Mounted Police.
-Warner, along with his wife Trish, purchased both the mission house and the HBC post which they turned into the "Bathurst Inlet Lodge".
-It is operated today as a joint venture between the Warners and the Kapolaks, and is open during the short Arctic summer.
+Warner, along with his wife Trish, purchased both the Catholic mission house and the HBC post which they turned into the "Bathurst Inlet Lodge".
+It is operated today as a joint venture between the Warners and Kingaunmiut Ltd., and is open during the short Arctic summer.

 The lodge is a popular destination for tourists who wish to see a more traditional type Inuit lifestyle and wildlife such as foxes, seals, barren-ground caribou, Arctic char and muskox.
 Also in the area is the Wilberforce Falls, the highest waterfall above the Arctic Circle.